hmrc/play-frontend-hmrc/docs/maintainers/overview.md

 Then run ```sbt generateGovukFixtures``` and ```sbt generateHmrcFixtures```.
 The template renderer does not need to be running when running the unit tests themselves.

+Sequence diagrams for the generation of test fixtures can be found in [Parsing and code generation within play-frontend-hmrc and x-govuk-component-renderer](parsing-and-generation.md).

 #### (govuk|hmrc)-frontend/test-fixtures/

 Fixtures derived from the [hmrc-frontend](https://github.com/hmrc/hmrc-frontend) or